 Skip to main content

 Growing up in a materially comfortable but emotionally desolate household, Elsa navigates her life burdened by gifts but starved of connection.
-Her journey of self-discovery, supported by witty conversations and dark humour, reveals the depth of damage caused by emotional neglect.
+Her journey of self-discovery, supported by honest conversations, reveals the depth of damage caused by emotional neglect.
 With romanticism and raw vulnerability, she explores the consequences of a hollow upbringing.

 "Where do you see yourself in five years?"
 That dreaded interview question.
 At 28, I found myself staring at the HR manager, genuinely stumped.
 Where did I see myself?
 I didn't know where I was now, let alone in five years.
 When you grow up being showered with stuff — toys, gadgets, and pretty much everything money can buy — but deprived of emotional connection, your inner GPS goes haywire.